God is Love

 Does God's Law Change?

 God, who created us and the whole universe, has created laws that govern everything.
-We may think of God's law as mostly of a moral character but He also instituted the law of gravity, laws governing how light works, how matter is constructed and every other physical law.
+We may think of God's law as mostly of a moral character but He also instituted the laws governing natural forces such as of gravity, laws governing how light works, how matter is constructed and every other physical law.
 He is responsible for everything there is and how it works.
 We understand such things as gravity to be constant, unchanging.
 His moral law also is constant although the first verse we considered (the one with the word "till") questions that - this is the whole reason we are looking at this now and trying to understand it better.

 "The works of his hands are verity and judgment; all his commandments are sure.
 They stand fast for ever and ever, and are done in truth and uprightness."
 (Psa 111:7-8)